lch32111/GJKPracticeBasedBox2D/README.md

 	}

 	// Compute signed triangle area.
+    // I already explained how to calculate the area of the triangle
+    // by doing the cross product.
+    // But there is no divide with 0.5 to calculate the exact area.
+    // The reason is that You don't need the exact area
+    // for getting voronoi resion and bary centric coordinates
+    // Because You can tell what region the query point belongs to
+    // by making use of the sign of barycentric coordinates.
+    // And Even though you need to calculate the closest point,
+    // You can get the point due to the ratio.
 	ChReal area = Cross(B - A, C - A);

 	// Compute triangle barycentric coordinates (pre-division).
+    // I already explained the way to evaluate the barycentric coordinates
+    // of a triangle.
+But the equation below is different what I described.
+    // Actually, You should divide the inscribed area
+    // with the original triangle area.
+    // But you don't meed to.
+As I already mentioned,
+    // You can tell what region the query point belongs to by distinguishing
+    // the sing of the barycentric coordinates.
+    // Remember this equation for gettting voronoi region /*
+    Region AB : u_AB > 0 && v_AB > 0 && wABC <= 0
+    Region BC : u_BC > 0 && v_BC > 0 && uABC <= 0
+    Region CA : u_CA > 0 && v_CA > 0 && vABC <= 0

+    Region ABC : uABC > 0 && vABC > 0 && wABC > 0
+    */
+    // I hope you will understand this.
+    // Let's jump to the interior case.
 	ChReal uABC = area * Cross(B - Q, C - Q);
 	ChReal vABC = area * Cross(C - Q, A - Q);
 	ChReal wABC = area * Cross(A - Q, B - Q);